Pre-Symposium Reformation Publication and Exhibit

 9 p.m. tuesday, sept.
 19 | centrum, knutson campus center

 Join us in the Centrum following the opening plenary session to enjoy a “Brauhaus” experience.
-There will be opportunities for informal interaction with our symposium speakers while you enjoy German music, pretzels, kuchen and ginger beer.
-Sponsored by the Concordia German Club.
+There will be opportunities for informal interaction with our symposium speakers while you enjoy German music, pretzels, kuchen and apple spritzer.
+Hosted by the Concordia German Club.

-Explore study abroad opportunities in Germany, buy a German Marktplatz craft including an olivewood carving of Martin Luther, support the German Concordia Language Village, post your own thesis on one of the reformation doors and learn about local service projects that might help you transform the world.
-Sponsored by the 2017 Symposium Student Planning Committee.
+Explore study abroad opportunities in Germany, buy a German Marktplatz craft including an olivewood carving of Martin Luther, support the German Concordia Language Village and learn about local and regional service projects that might help you transform the world.
+Hosted by the 2017 Symposium Student Planning Committee.

 7 p.m. wednesday, Sept.
 20 | memorial auditorium